Iran & Armenia Combined Tour

 continuation of planned visits in Yazd and drive to our stunning O/N stay in the renovated Caravanserai (newly renovated shared bathrooms) Zein-O-Deyn

-Drive through stunning barren landscape until we arrive in Bavanat at the foothills of the Zagros mountain, a little village where we stay in a private house in the middle of vineyards and walnut plantations .
+Drive through the stunning barren landscape until we arrive in Bavanat at the foothills of the Zagros mountain, a little village where we stay in a private house in the middle of vineyards and walnut plantations.
 O/N Bavanat

-After arrival in Shiraz we start our visiting programme with the tombs of the poets Hafez and Sadi.
+After arrival in Shiraz we start our visiting program with the tombs of the poets Hafez and Sadi.
 O/N Hotel Eram

 Shiraz, once the cultural centre of Persia, has been synonymous with learning, nightingales, roses, poetry and at one time, wine.
 While exploring the city today we will visit the 'pink mosque', the Arg-I Karim Khani, Zandiyeh Complex and Vakil Bazaar.